lkdev97/swtp_impl/swtp2/README.md

 4. Open the project folder (`swtp2`) inside the cloned repository (`File->Open Folder...`).
 5. Install the following extensions: `Extension Pack for Java`, `Gradle for Java`
 6. Open `Main.java` and press the `Run` button above the `main` method to compile and run the project.

+## Generating a Jar-File
+The Gradle-Plugin `shadowJar` has been configured for this project.
+To generate a jar-file containing all dependencies, execute `./gradlew shadowJar` in this directory.
+The generated jar-file can be found in `build/libs`.

 ## Demo
 ```plantuml